 The Company intends to increase the proportion of female members of the Board over time, which will be reviewed on an annual basis.
 The Nomination Committee will take opportunities to increase female representation on the Board when selecting and recommending suitable candidates for Board appointments in accordance with the Company's diversity policy and nomination policy.
 Following the appointment of Ms. Zhao Xiaoyun as a non-executive Director with effect from 16 December 2022, the Board has achieved gender diversity and thus fulfils the requirement under Rule 13.92 of the Listing Rules.
-The Company appointed Ms. Wu Ying as an independent non-executive Director of the second session of the Board on a shareholder meeting held on 7 March 2024, and appointed Ms Li Yan as a non-employee representative supervisor of the second session of the Supervisory Committee of the Company on the same day.
+The Company appointed Ms. Wu Ying as an independent non-executive Director of the second session of the Board on a shareholder meeting held on 7 March 2024, and appointed Ms Li Yan as a non-employee representative supervisor of the second session of the Supervisory Committee of the Company on the same day, and also appointed Ms. Cao Xue as an executive Director of the second session of the Board on the second extraordinary general meeting for 2025 held on 28 February 2025.

-As at the Latest Practicable Date, the number of female members of the Group's workforce was 1,260 (equivalent to approximately 51.4% of the Group's total workforce).
+As at the Latest Practicable Date, the number of female members of the Group's workforce was 1,359 (equivalent to approximately 49.8% of the Group's total workforce).
 In addition to the Board level, the Group aims to also promote gender diversity when recruiting staff at the mid to senior level to develop a pipeline of female senior management and potential successors to the Board.
 The Group plans to provide career opportunities and training programmes to female employees whom it considers to have the suitable experience, skills and knowledge of its operation and business.
-As the Group understands the importance of gender diversity throughout senior management level, the Group targets to reach 20% female members in senior management by the end of 2027.
+As the Group understands the importance of gender diversity throughout senior management level, the Group targets to reach 20% female members in senior management and the overall workforce by the end of 2027.
 Further, the Group also values the importance of gender diversity through the Group's workforce, and will strive to maintain the current level, or a number no less than 20%, of female members in the Group's total workforce.